Samal Island Travel Guide: Where to Stay, What to Do, and Sights to See

 Location: Kaputian, Island Garden City of Samal, Samal Island

-This could be your home away from home if you’re looking for a luxury accommodation.
-The facilities are top notch and they keep the place clean all the time.
+This could be your home away from home if you’re looking for luxury accommodation.
+The facilities are top-notch, and they keep the place clean all the time.
 You have access to a picturesque beach and can relax at their spa or garden.

 Read Also: Best Hotels and Resorts in Samal Island